DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Metrics

 The final Fraggle similarity is defined as:

 This dual approach captures both global and local matching patterns

-\paragraph{Functional Group-based Similarity} Lastly, to evaluate functional group consistency, we define a set of chemically significant functional groups (e.g., alkane, alcohol, amine, carboxylic acid, etc.) described by SMARTS patterns.
-For a pair of molecules $\mathcal{G}$ (ground truth) and $\hat{\mathcal{G}}$ (prediction), we extract their respective functional group sets $FG(\mathcal{G})$ and $FG(\hat{\mathcal{G}})$.
-The \textbf{Functional Group Similarity (FGSim)} is then computed as:
+\paragraph{Functional Group-based Similarity Evaluation} To evaluate functional group consistency, we define a set of chemically significant functional groups (e.g., alkane, alcohol, amine, carboxylic acid, etc.) described by SMARTS patterns.
+For a pair of molecules $\mathcal{G}$ (ground truth) and $\hat{\mathcal{G}}$ (prediction), we extract their respective functional group sets $\operatorname{FG}(\mathcal{G})$ and $\operatorname{FG}(\hat{\mathcal{G}})$.
+The \textbf{Functional Group-based Similarity (FGSim)} is then computed as:

 This interpretable metric is independent of molecular size, computationally efficient via substructure matching, and well-suited for comparative evaluation.